cloudmesh/technologies/chapters/incomming/elasticsearch.md

 JavaScript, and more [@hid-sp18-507-Elasticsearch].
 DB-Engines, a

-> ``Knowledge Base of Relational and NoSQL Database Management
+> "Knowledge Base of Relational and NoSQL Database Management
-> Systems'' ranks Elasticsearch as the top search engine, ahead of
+> Systems" ranks Elasticsearch as the top search engine, ahead of
 > both Splunk and Solr [@hid-sp18-507-DBEngines].